Guy de Saint-Gelais: Turn to Alençon

 The first target would be the Canary Islands, which after being looted would be abandoned due to their proximity to Spain.
 Cape Verde would be seized and fortified.
 Santo Domingo would be won through an alliance with escaped slaves known as the 'chamarrons' whose number he put at around 1,000.
 This alliance would be bought by the provision of land for them to grow sugar on.
 From Santo Domingo, Puerto Rico would easily fall.
-Finally Havana in Cuba would be taken (in Lanssac's estimation this would be easy due to the poor quality of the defences) with a garrison left in the city before the fleet returned to its home, passing the Açores to the north.
-By specifying the passage well north of the Açores on the grounds of their superior defences he differentiated his plan from Strozzi's disastrous expedition in the hopes of making it more credible.
+Finally Havana in Cuba would be taken (in Lanssac's estimation this would be easy due to the poor quality of the defences) with a garrison left in the city before the fleet returned to its home, passing the Azores to the north.
+By specifying the passage well north of the Azores on the grounds of their superior defences he differentiated his plan from Strozzi's disastrous expedition in the hopes of making it more credible.
 He laid out no specific place in the mission for himself, offering command to the maréchal de Biron's son the seigneur de Saint-Blancard.
 Lanssac had never crossed the Atlantic, but he was immersed in the naval world to the point where he had a fairly accurate understanding of Spanish colonial defences acquired from sailors.

 Lanssac had picked his moment very poorly to deliver this plan to Alençon.
 The prince had lost the confidence of the Dutch after his attempt to seize Antwerp in January 1583, and was facing a financial ruin of his own.
 Lanssac ceased to appear on the roles of members of the ducal household by March 1584.
 In addition to the poor confidence Alençon had with the Dutch, the prince was gravely ill, and having retired to Château-Thierry, the duc died on 10 June.